schmit/schmit.github.io/_posts/2022-09-30-bayesian-paradox.markdown

 ## Frequentist versus Bayesian hypothesis testing

-Before diving in, let us briefly recap the differences between frequentist and bayesian hypothesis testing.
+Before diving in, let us briefly recap the differences between frequentist and Bayesian hypothesis testing.

 In the frequentist setting the underlying parameter fixed, while the observed data is considered as the random variable.
 Thus, the frequentist thinks about guarantees on their inference methods through considering repeated draws of data.